Sapa is a fantastic spot in North Vietnam to go hiking.

 - Helpful tip: Wearing hiking boots is a must when hiking through the area.

 How to Book a 2 Days in Sapa Trek

 Choosing a trekking guide is no easy task.
-You can either choose to pre-book a trek or inquiry with your hotel accommodations or tour operators when you arrive in Sapa.
+You can either choose to pre-book a trek or inquire with your hotel accommodations or tour operators when you arrive in Sapa.

-The criteria that we looked for in a trekking guide was:
+The criteria that we looked for in a trekking guide were: